Recreation Resource Management: BS

 Students wishing to pursue recreation resource management must have good people skills as well as a solid understanding of natural resources.
 Undergraduates receive a background in biological sciences, including courses in wildlife and fish diversity, plants, and ecology.
 The curriculum also places a strong focus on the human dimensions of natural resources, including planning and management; environmental interpretation; sociology and psychology of recreation; and environmental economics, history, and law.

-- BS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez, Delta, Ephraim, Junction, Kanab, Kaysville, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Price, Richfield, Roosevelt (Uintah Basin), Tooele, Tremonton, Vernal (Uintah Basin), Wendover)
+- BS - Logan, Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez (CO), Delta, Ephraim, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover

 With a degree in recreation resource management, students may be qualified for the following careers: